varnishcache/homepage/R1/source/index.rst

 - You get bonus karma points if you work with FOSS tools only (but we do not want to discriminate against any artist who chooses otherwise).

-- By entering designs into the contest, you promise to make them available under the `CC BY`_ license if selected as a winner.
+- By entering designs into the contest, you promise to make a finalized version of your entry available under the `CC BY`_ license if selected as a winner.
   Note that the Vinyl Cache project will have the same rights as everyone else.

 - You are free to re-use non-winning entries for any other purpose, but we ask you to avoid a public conflict with the chosen Vinyl Cache project branding.